Let's get better logo NHS logo

 5. Visit your local pharmacy

-knowing what to do to treat a minor ailment is something our local pharmacy teams can help with, and they can provide information and advice on how best to treat a wide range of minor ailments and conditions.
+Knowing what to do to treat a minor ailment is something our local pharmacy teams can help with, and they can provide information and advice on how best to treat a wide range of minor ailments and conditions.
 Visit NHS.UK to find your local pharmacy.